smiles1313/CS/MarbleMadness/README.md

 This was a CS 32 project where we had to create a game called Marble Madness.
-Main topics: Classes & Inheritance | Constructors & Destructors | Lists & Pointers.
+Main topics: Classes & Inheritance | Linked Lists & Pointers --> Constructors & Destructors.